 If your past work experience and skills aren’t something that is popular on Upwork, there is still hope.
 There are great entry-level opportunities where you can actually make a good amount per hour and then improve while working.
 Once you’ve improved a little and have a few completed gigs, you can and should start charging more.

 The skills that I think people have the best shot at higher pay with no experience, is anything that directly helps a client make more money with their business.
 Digital marketing is one of the best examples of this.
-This can be social media management, running paid advertising campaigns, SEO services, sales funnel building, and many other specialties.
+This can be social media management, running paid advertising campaigns, SEO services, content writing, copywriter gigs, sales funnel building, and many other specialties.

 Because these skills are directly helping clients make money, the client can measure how much they make from your efforts and easily justify the higher costs to themselves.
 For many of these jobs, you can learn the basics in a few days of studying.
 The resources are readily available online that teach all of these skills.
 Many of the resources are free like blogs and YouTube videos.
 After you have learned the basics, you can start bidding at a slightly lower rate for clients with smaller budgets.
 However, never go below $25 per hour.